 A gift means a disposition of property, or the conferral of any financial benefit, made by one person in favour of another.
 It can include a gift of money, a gift which is non-monetary but of value, a gift in kind or where there is inadequate financial consideration such as the receipt of a discount (where the difference or the discount is worth more than $300).

 A gift could also include a financial or other contribution to travel, the provision of a service for no consideration or for inadequate consideration, and a firm promise or agreement to give a gift at some future time.
 A gift does not include a gift by will; a gift from a relative; a gift that does not relate to the candidate’s candidature; or the provision of volunteer labour.

-Click here to see the 2021 Local Government Election Gift Register
+Click here to see the Local Government Election Gift Registers

 Disclosure of electoral gifts